BAMS Course: Full Form, Eligibility, Fees, Duration, Admission 2025, Syllabus, Scope

 BAMS Course Details- Highlights

 Bachelor of Ayurvedic Medicine and Surgery (BAMS) is a well-known undergraduate programme in the field of traditional Indian medicine.
-It usually spans five years, including a mandatory six-month internship.
+It usually spans five and a half years, including a mandatory one-year internship.
 Admission is commonly based on NEET scores.
-The table below covers course duration, fees, career options, and average salary.
+The table below covers key highlights of the BAMS course, such as duration, fees, career options, and average salary:

 Course Name